czbiohub-sf/rnaquarium-figures/Fig3/README.md

-# Figure 2 - Host gene expression resource
+# Figure 3 - AI modeling of archive-wide transcriptomes and analysis of gene representations

- - Visualization of gene expression (UMAP annotated with selected metadata features, developmental time, tissue..)
+ - A-G from Hejin

 ## Inputs